Harry-Wagener/DSE-220/README.md

 jupyter notebook
 ```

-Open `explore.ipynb` in the browser UI and run the cells in order.
+Open `EDA.ipynb` in the browser UI and run the cells in order.
 The notebook includes an example data load:

 ```python
 import pandas as pd